Cushitic languages: Phonology

 Most Cushitic languages have a simple five-vowel system with phonemic length (//a a: e e: i i: o o: u u://); a notable exception are the Agaw languages, which do not contrast vowel length, but have one or two additional central vowels.
 The consonant inventory of many Cushitic languages includes glottalic consonants, e.g. in Oromo, which has the ejectives //pʼ tʼ tʃʼ kʼ// and the implosive //ᶑ//.
-Less common are pharyngeal consonants //ħ ʕ//, which appear e.g. in Somali or the Saho–Afar languages.
+Less common are pharyngeal consonants //ħ ʕ//, which appear e.g. in Somali, the Saho–Afar languages and Iraqw.

 Most Cushitic languages have a system of restrictive tone also known as "pitch accent" in which tonal contours overlaid on the stressed syllable play a prominent role in morphology and syntax.

 Grammar

 Nouns

 Nouns are inflected for case and number.
 All nouns are further grouped into two gender categories, masculine gender and feminine gender.
-In many languages, gender is overtly marked directly on the noun (e.g. in Awngi, where all female nouns carry the suffix -a).
+In many languages, gender is overtly marked directly on the noun (e.g. in Awngi, where all feminine nouns carry the suffix -a).

 The case system of many Cushitic languages is characterized by marked nominative alignment, which is typologically quite rare and predominantly found in languages of Africa.
 In marked nominative languages, the noun appears in unmarked "absolutive" case when cited in isolation, or when used as predicative noun and as object of a transitive verb; on the other hand, it is explicitly marked for nominative case when it functions as subject in a transitive or intransitive sentence.

 Possession is usually expressed by genitive case marking of the possessor.
 South Cushitic—which has no case marking for subject and object—follows the opposite strategy: here, the possessed noun is marked for construct case, e.g. Iraqw afé-r mar'i "doors" (lit. "mouths of houses"), where afee "mouth" is marked for construct case.

 Most nouns are by default unmarked for number, but can be explicitly marked for singular ("singulative") and plural number.
 E.g. in Bilin, dəmmu "cat(s)" is number-neutral, from which singular dəmmura "a single cat" and plural dəmmut "several cats" can be formed.
 Plural formation is very diverse, and employs ablaut (i.e. changes of root vowels or consonants), suffixes and reduplication.